Updated: 7 days ago

 learned to circulate the sexual energy in the body and improved my sexual well-being

-I am literally a different human being today and I believe the Morning Routine had the biggest impact on that.
+I am literally a different human being today and I believe the Morning Routine had some of the biggest impact on that.
+That's why I decided to put together this Ultimate Guide.

 This is what my mornings look like today: